Skip to main content

 England

-Notice to quit from the landlord
+Notice to quit from a landlord

-Most private landlords have to use a section 21 or section 8 notice.
+Most landlords have to use a different type of notice.

 How to check if a notice to quit is valid